TehGM/fsriev/README.md

 > Note: On Windows `%PROGRAMDATA%` will most likely be `C:\ProgramData`, while on linux it'll most likely be `/mnt/share`.

+### Important Notes
+- Do **NOT** close fsriev by pressing X if any of the commands is still running.
+Due to terminal limitations, fsriev will not have any chance to kill command process.
+Instead, send shut down signal to fsriev - for example by pressing `Ctrl+C`.
+Doing so will notify fsriev to kill commands before exiting.
+- Currently, the default application config contains example configuration.
+It will most likely log an error due to directory not existing.
+Simply update your configuration to solve this.

 ## Building
 1. Install [.NET 5 SDK](https://dotnet.microsoft.com/download/dotnet/5.0).
 2. Clone the repository.